LassoSoft/Lasso-9-Mobile-Reference/README.md

 ## JSON API Documentation

-The JSNON API documentation can be found at: http://api.lassoref.com/lasso9/LassoReferenceApi/docs
+The JSON API documentation can be found at: http://api.lassoref.com/lasso9/LassoReferenceApi/docs

 ## Authors